 In the Previous post, We have discussed creating NSX logical switches and now workloads have L2 adjacency across IP subnets with the help of VXLAN.
 In this post, we are going to enable routing between multiple Logical switches.
 So We will build a three-tier application with logical isolation provided by network segments.
 Before We deploy the Distributed Logical router, Let’s create additional logical switches.
 We have already created a Logical switch called “Web-Tier” in the previous post.
 Now I am going to create two additional Logical switches called “App-Tier” and “DB-Tier”.

-I have created additional logical Switches like (App Tier, DB tier along with Web-Tier).
-We are going to utilize these Logical switches to enable communicate between them using Distributed Logical Routing in upcoming Section
+I have created additional NSX logical Switches like (App Tier, DB tier along with Web-Tier).
+We are going to utilize these Logical switches to enable communication between them using Distributed Logical Routing in upcoming Section

 Deploying NSX Distributed Logical Router (DLR):

 NSX for vSphere provides L3 routing without leaving the hypervisor Known as the Distributed Logical Router.
 This advancement sees routing occur within the kernel of each host allowing the routing data plane distributed across the NSX enabled domain.
 The distributed routing capability in the NSX platform provides an optimized and scalable way of handling East-West traffic within a data center.
 East-West traffic is a communication between the virtual machine or a resource within the datacenter.

 In a typical vSphere network model, virtual machines running on a hypervisor want to communicate to the VM connected to different subnets, the communication between these VM’s has to go via Physical Adapter of the ESXi host to Switch and also Physical router is used to provide routing services.